 There are few things that scream autumn and winter better than a steaming pot of rich and creamy pumpkin soup.
 Most recipes for this cold-weather favourite call for the use of chicken or vegetable broth and to puree it with a blender.
-But what if you don’t have these things and still want to make a fantastic pot of soup (also like my lentil soup recipe)?
+But what if you don’t have these things and still want to make a fantastic pot of soup (also like my carrot soup recipe and lentil soup recipe)?
 Well, look no further, because I’ve developed a delicious, creamy roasted pumpkin soup recipe without stock that you can also make without a blender.
 Oh — it’s also completely vegan as the recipe calls for coconut milk rather than cream.

 Making a silky and creamy pumpkin soup without a blender may seem like an impossible task and flavouring pumpkin soup without stock will likely seem futile, but I’ve developed a method that will give you rich, smooth and incredibly flavourful results every time without needing any special ingredients or equipment.

 So if you want to learn how to make pumpkin soup without stock, without cream and without a blender, then look no further.
 This roasted pumpkin soup recipe without cream will satisfy all of your cravings and you will have absolutely no idea that there was no blender to puree it in.

 So how is this pumpkin soup delicious and flavourful without the use of vegetable or chicken stock?
 Well, we’re going to make our own pumpkin broth to use as the base of the soup while the pumpkin is roasting.
 This not only imparts a more defined pumpkin flavour to the soup, but it also ensures that no part of the pumpkin is wasted when you’re making the soup.